Medardus2004/Knowledgebase/Windows.md

 ### Get-History
 You can use the Up-Down arrow key to scroll through the recently executed commands in PowerShell.
 However, to view a list of all the recently executed commands in your current session at once, you can use the Get-History cmdlet.

+## Mosu useful comands in comandline

+### cipher
+Deleting files on a mechanical hard drive doesn't really delete them at all.
+Instead, it marks the files as no longer accessible and the space they took up as free.
+The files remain recoverable until the system overwrites them with new data, which can take some time.

+The cipher command, however, lets you wipe a directory on an NTFS-formatted volume by writing random data to it.
+To wipe your C drive, for example, you'd use the cipher /w:d command, which will wipe free space on the drive.
+The command does not overwrite undeleted data, so you will not wipe out the files you need by running this command.

+When you run the cipher command by itself, it returns the encryption state of the current directory and the files it contains.
+Use cipher /e:<filename> to encrypt a file, cipher /c:<filename> to retrieve information about encrypted files, and cipher /d:<filename> to decrypt the selected file.
+Most of these commands are redundant with the Windows encryption tool BitLocker.

+### File Compare
+You can use this command to identify differences in text between two files.
+It's particularly useful for writers and programmers trying to find small changes between two versions of a file.
+Simply type fc and then the directory path and file name of the two files you want to compare.

+You can also extend the command in several ways.
+Typing /b compares only binary output, /c disregards the case of text in the comparison, and /l only compares ASCII text.

+So, for example, you could use the following:

+fc /l "C:\Program Files (x86)\example1.doc" "C:\Program Files (x86)\example2.doc"

+### netstat
+ Entering the command netstat -an will provide you with a list of currently open ports and related IP addresses.
+This command will also tell you what state the port is in; listening, established, or closed.

+This is a great command for when you're trying to troubleshoot devices connected to your PC or when you fear a Trojan infected your system and you're trying to locate a malicious connection.

+ ### Pathping
+ This is a more advanced version of ping that's useful if there are multiple routers between your PC and the device you're testing.
+Like ping, you use this command by typing pathping followed by the IP address, but unlike ping, pathping also relays some information about the route the test packets take.

+### System File Checker
+ is an automatic scan and repair tool that focuses on Windows system files.

+You will need to run the command prompt with administrator privileges and enter the command sfc /scannow.
+If SFC finds any corrupt or missing files, it will automatically replace them using cached copies kept by Windows for this purpose alone.
+The command can require a half-hour to run on older notebooks.

+### Schtasks
+ is your command prompt access to the Task Scheduler, one of many underrated Windows administrative tools.
+While you can use the GUI to manage your scheduled tasks, the command prompt lets you copy&paste complex commands to set up multiple similar tasks without having to click through various options.
+Ultimately, it's much easier to use, once you've committed key parameters to memory.

+ ### Format

+ When you need to format a drive, you can either use the Windows File Explorer GUI or you can turn to the command prompt.
+You'll need Administrator rights to use this command.
+Be sure you specify the volume you want to format, followed by the desired parameters.

+The command below will quick-format the D drive with the exFAT file system, with an allocation unit size of 2048 bytes, and rename the volume to "label" (without the quotes).

+format D: /Q /FS:exFAT /A:2048 /V:label